 We are deeply sorry for your loss - the staff at Kruger Funeral Home

-Messages and memories may be left on our website at www.KrugerCoanPape.com, or on the Kruger-Coan-Pape Funeral Home Facebook page.
-In lieu of flowers, the family request donations be made to Holy Family Church.
+Messages and memories may be left on our website at www.KrugerCoanPape.com, or on the Kruger Funeral Home Facebook page.
+Donations may be made in Merv’s name to the Bismarck Lion’s Club.